Chewy French Bread

 • Sugar – Just a little bit of sugar is needed to help activate the yeast.

 • Water – It’s very important to use warm water.
-I test it with my finger, and make sure it’s not too hot, and not cold either.
+I test it with a digital thermometer to make sure it registers between 100-110 degrees F.

-• Salt – I like kosher salt, but you can use regular salt as well.
+• Salt – I like kosher salt, but you can use regular salt (but use less) as well.

 • Flour – For best results, use all-purpose flour.